rootisgod/rootisgod/content/posts/drafts/2022-01-23-Using-OAuth2-Proxy-To-Protect-Any-Website.md

 - In the top left, click the dropdown arrow next to 'Master', and click 'Add a realm' and call it 'Website' (case is important)
 - Go to 'Users' -> 'Add User' and add 'testuser' AND a made up email address, then ENSURE 'Email Verified' is set to 'On'.
 Then in credentials ensure password is 'Password1' and not temporary.
 - Go to 'Clients' -> 'account' and set the dropdown 'Access Type' to 'Confidential'.
 This means users are required to authenticate to access this realm
-- In the Website realm, got co Client 'Account' -> 'Settings' and change 'Valid Redirect URIs' from '/realms/Website/account/*' to '*'
+- In the Website realm, go to Client 'Account' -> 'Settings' and change 'Valid Redirect URIs' from '/realms/Website/account/*' to '*'
 - Create a Mapper in 'Clients' -> 'Account' -> 'Mappers' -> 'Create'.
 Choose a name like 'my-app-audience' and choose Mapper Type of 'Audience'.
 Set 'Add to ID token' and  'Add to access token' to 'On'.
 - Test a login at http://docker-keycloak.docker.local:8080/auth/realms/Website/account/ and click 'Sign In'.
 Sign in with our 'testuser'.
 This should succeed
 - Note down the Client secret at 'Clients' -> 'account' -> 'Credentials'.
 Paste into the docker compose file OAUTH2-PROXY service and entry 'OAUTH2_PROXY_CLIENT_SECRET'.